 Supporters of March Gallagher

 In 2013, she joined Hudson Valley Pattern for Progress as its chief strategy officer, where she conducted strategic planning for the organization’s research, fundraising and operations.
 A big part of the job was taking high-level findings and communicating them to different communities and stakeholder groups.

 March Gallagher moderating a panel of County Executives

 In 2015, March joined Community Foundations of the Hudson Valley, which manages over $80 million in assets across 500 different funds, awarding over $3 million annually in grants to non-profit organizations and students throughout the Hudson Valley.

 March Gallagher at the Community Foundations Garden Party

-March served on the Dutchess County Community Development Advisory Board and on the board of the Farm and Food Growth Fund, a new Hudson Valley financial resource for agriculture and food businesses.
+March currently serves on Congressman Antonio Delgado’s Small Business Advisory Board and on the board of the Farm and Food Growth Fund, a new Hudson Valley financial resource for agriculture and food businesses.
 In 2013 March was recognized as a Hudson Valley Women in Business Awardee.
 March has also served on the boards of the Mid-Hudson Regional Economic Development Council, Hudson Valley Economic Development Corporation, Hudson Valley Regional Council, Ulster County Development Corporation, Ulster County Workforce Investment Board, Hudson Valley Agribusiness Development Corporation, Dutchess County Community Development Advisory Board, Dutchess County Economic Development Advisory Council Touro College of Osteopathic Medicine - Middletown, Foxhall Ambulatory Surgery Center Board Member, Saugerties Art Lab and Esopus Creek Conservancy.

 As a board member and executive of both public authorities and non-profits March has served on audit committees, worked through the audit process, served as a signatory to many audits and facilitated implementation of internal controls and best practices at multiple organizations.